Namasté is a Hindu greeting. All human transactions are founded on our inevitable plurality of beings.

 Namasté is a way to greet another.
 When I say Namasté, I remind myself I still need to open the eyes of my eyes and see the reality of the being before me.

 While I am in life, I am never able to meet myself as a separate physical entity.
 My original self is seeded from the beginning of time.
+That’s the place I’d need to visit to truly meet my original self.

 Simply put, the beginning of time is the peace and love from which all beings arise and to which all beings return.